Richard Newman (broadcaster)

 Richard James Newman is a writer, broadcaster, and reality TV contestant, best known for participating in the seventh series of the British reality television programme Big Brother.

 Early life

-Though born in England, Newman emigrated with his family to Edmonton, Alberta, in 1976 at the age of five.
+Though born in the United Kingdom, Newman emigrated with his family to Edmonton, Alberta, in 1976 at the age of five.
 Newman studied Radio & Television arts at the Northern Alberta Institute of Technology in Edmonton.
 After graduating he was employed as a traffic co-ordinator at the CKUA Radio Network and eventually went on to write scripts for the station.
 He then returned to the UK in 1996, moving to London to pursue a career as a writer and broadcaster.

 Big Brother

 In the summer of 2006, Newman participated in the seventh series of Big Brother, entering the house on Day 1.
 Richard held the record for most evictions survived at 6, until Freddie "Halfwit" Fisher broke the record with 7 in the tenth series.
 Newman eventually ended up in the final, placing 4th, after 93 days inside the house.
 Shortly after, Richard made an appearance on The Charlotte Church Show, Richard & Judy as well as the game show The Mint.
 Richard was interviewed and photographed by Attitude magazine after leaving the Big Brother house, he also appeared on the cover Boyz magazine wearing his trademark cowboy hat.
 He went on to host Mr Gay UK that year, and in October 2006 it was announced that Richard would be working as a host on the digital station Gaydar Radio.

 In the summer of 2008, Newman made a return to TV appearing alongside fellow housemate Lea Walker on E4's Big Brother's Little Brother.